 Personalize your request for a LinkedIn recommendation

-It’s okay to help people write your recommendation.
+It’s okay to help people write your recommendations.
 In fact, it will probably be a welcome relief to them.

 Before you ask for a recommendation, compose a personalized note to accompany your request.
 You’ll see below where this comes into the request for a recommendation process.
 This is where you’ll place any of my suggestions noted below to help them write the recommendation.